brandybucks/brandybucks/_PRESS-RELEASE.md

 We have come up with an app that tracks the progress of student goals and allows teachers to easily submit feedback with student sample work.
 This will streamline the IEP reporting process while providing more accurate information based on student data, which allows stakeholders of students to gain a more holistic understanding of students needs and corresponding academic objectives.

 ## Quote from You ##
-"We kept the needs of students and educators in mind through every step of <product name's> creation.
-We hope this tool makes it easier for everyone to achieve their goals!" - The <product name's> Team
+"We kept the needs of students and educators in mind through every step of Llama's creation.
+We hope this tool makes it easier for everyone to achieve their goals!" - The Llama Team

 ## How to Get Started ##
 Once an IEP team member logs into the app, they can earily search through and view their student(s) relevant information.
 Updating and adding new data is as easy as clicking a few buttons!